 What Is Google Gemini?

-Gemini is Google’s multimodal foundation model that the company is integrating across several of its products.
-Gemini is Google’s answer to OpenAI’s GPT-4, the multimodal large language model (LLM) that powers the paid version of ChatGPT, the success of which kicked off a generative AI arms race, as several tech companies have since scrambled to bring the latest and greatest products to market.
+Gemini is Google’s family of multimodal foundation models and the name of the company’s generative AI chatbot.
+Google is integrating Gemini across several of its products and sees it as the answer to OpenAI’s GPT-4, the multimodal large language model (LLM) that powers the paid version of ChatGPT, which kicked off a generative AI arms race that has sent several tech companies scrambling to bring the latest and greatest products to market.

 Launched in December of 2023, Gemini is Google’s largest and most capable model to date, according to the company.
 It was developed by Google’s AI research labs DeepMind and Google Research, and is the culmination of nearly a decade of work.

-The model comes in three different versions, which vary in size and complexity:
+The model comes in four different versions, which vary in size and complexity:

-This is the “largest” and “most capable” model for performing highly complex tasks, according to Google.
-The company says it outperforms GPT-4 on the majority of the most used academic benchmarks in LLM research and development, as well as various multimodal tasks.
+Gemini 1.0 Ultra is the largest model for performing highly complex tasks, according to Google.
+The company says it is the first model to outperform human experts on a benchmark assessment that covers topics like physics, law and ethics.
 The model is being incorporated into several of Google’s most popular products, including Gmail, Docs, Slides and Meet.
-For $19.99 a month, users can access Gemini Ultra through the Gemini Advanced service.
+For $19.99 a month, users can access Gemini 1.0 Ultra through the Gemini Advanced service.

-Gemini pro is the middle-tier model, designed to understand complex queries and respond to them quickly, making it the best model for “scaling across a wide range of tasks,” as Google put it.
-A specially trained version of Pro is currently powering the AI chatbot Gemini and is available via the Gemini API in Google AI Studio and Google Cloud Vertex AI.
+Gemini 1.5 Pro is the middle-tier model designed to understand complex queries and respond to them quickly, and it’s suited for “a wide range of tasks” thanks to an expanded context window for improved memory and recall.
+A specially trained version of Pro powers the AI chatbot Gemini and is available via the Gemini API in Google AI Studio and Google Cloud Vertex AI.

 How Does Google Gemini Work?